pulumi/examples/aws-ts-netlify-cms-and-oauth/cms/README.md

     ![entry page](Readme-Screenshots/entery_page.jpg)

-> For images uploads, currently all images that webinar pages requires would be uploaded to *static/images/webinar* related to root in docs repository including preview image and icon image.

-4. Click save button at the top of the editing page would
+4. Click **Save** button at the top of the editing page would
-- create a new branch at docs repo
+- Create a new branch in your target repo
-- open a pull request
+- Open a pull request
-- make initial commit to the branch
+- Make initial commit to the branch
-- Add tag to the PR that indicates that it is a "draft"
+- Adds tag to the PR that indicates that it is a "draft"
 - Adds a card in the drafts column on the editorial workflow page (more on the workflow UI below)

 5. Click the Back button to go back to the collections page and clicking the **Workflow** button would bring out the editorial workflow